osmbe/website/_posts/2017-11-17-en-motm-horeameleg_florinbadita.md

 lang: en
 ---

-First of all, we are proud to announce that the "Mapper of the Month" series exists 3 years now !
+First of all, we are proud to announce that the "Mapper of the Month" series exists 3 years now!
 This time we have a duo-interview: Horea Meleg and Florin Badita.
 They both work for Telenav in Romenia.
 I hope you enjoy reading how paid mappers collaborate in our community.

-## Can you present yourselves ?
+## Can you present yourselves?
 Horea: My name is Horea Meleg, I live in Cluj Napoca.
 I’m a map analyst at Telenav, and I work here since August 2016.
 I love playing and watching soccer.
 I also like to sing, to travel and go hiking.
 Obvious, I got my nickname (hoream_telenav) from my name and from the company I work for.

 ![Horea](https://photos.smugmug.com/OSM/Screenshots/Mapper-in-the-Spotlight/Horea-Florin/i-ZLx99zH/0/793f118a/L/1451311_878771192165725_6572949533461042750_n-L.jpg)